top things to do in san francisco

 South Park

 A part of Lower SoMa, this little neighborhood of 2-story homes surrounds an old block long oval park.
-In 1852, when first built, South Park featured some of San Francisco's finest homes; now, however, the area is definitely a little more dingy.
+In 1852, when first built, South Park featured some of San Francisco’s finest homes; now, however, the area is definitely a little more dingy.
 The restaurants around South Park also used to be a central feeding destination for the media gulch crowd.
-Several, like South Park Cafe, are still around and The Butler & The Chef there now is one of our favorite breakfast spots in the entire City.
+Several, like South Park Cafe, are still around and The Butler & The Chef there is one of our favorite breakfast spots in the entire City.
+(Note: 2/13 It is getting more popular, thus more crowded and expensive.
+Sorry.
+The food is still good however.)

 Mission Bay